AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Methodology

 where $z=k$ in the discrete case and $z=x$ in the continuous case.

 Consequently, the (normalized) $\alpha$-mixture assistant distribution is defined as:

 \end{definition}

 The $\alpha$-mixture assistant distribution $r_\theta^{(\alpha,\lambda)}$ contains two tunable parameters: $\alpha$ and $\lambda$.
 The $\lambda$ determines the portion of the interpolation between teacher $p$ and student model $q_\theta$, which has been fine-tuned in previous works~\citep{agarwal2024policy,ko2024distillm,shing2025taid}.
 The other parameter $\alpha$ is a new axis of distribution design variable, which was only employed as a specialized case ($\alpha=\pm1$), controls the geometry of the interpolation path, as depicted in Figure~\ref{fig: role of a and r}.
-Since the form of the generalized $f_\alpha$-mean is solely governed by $\alpha$, once $\alpha$ is fixed, $\lambda$ only serves to control the portion between the teacher and student along that defined distribution family.
-Theorem~\ref{them: interpolation} provides an additional helpful perspective of the $\alpha$-mixture (assistant) distribution: \begin{restatable}{theorem}{thmInter} \citep{amari2007integration} Given a fixed $\alpha$ and $\lambda$, the $r^{(\alpha,\lambda)}$ defined as~\cref{eq: def r} is unique minizer of a weighted sum of $\alpha$-dviergences $D_\alpha$:
+Since the form of the generalized $f_\alpha$-mean is solely governed by $\alpha$, once $\alpha$ is fixed, $\lambda$ only serves to control the portion between $p$ and $q_\theta$ along that determined path.
+In addition, Theorem~\ref{them: interpolation} provides an helpful information geometric perspective of the $\alpha$-mixture (assistant) distribution: \begin{restatable}{theorem}{thmInter} \citep{amari2007integration} Given a fixed $\alpha$ and $\lambda$, the $r^{(\alpha,\lambda)}$ defined as~\cref{eq: def r} is unique minizer of a weighted sum of Amari's $\alpha$-dviergences $D_\alpha$ (see Appendix~\ref{app: amari alpha divergence} for the definition):

 \end{restatable} Theorem~\ref{them: interpolation} indicates that $r_\theta^{(\alpha,\lambda)}$ is the internal division distribution of $p$ and $q_\theta$ in terms of $\alpha$-divergence, which bridges the generalization of the mean concept and the geodesic in information geometry.
-It should be noted that $r_\theta^{(\alpha,\lambda)}$ generalizes existing assistant distribution and its analysis: $r_{\theta}^{(-1,\lambda)}$ is $m$-mixture~\citep{agarwal2024policy,ko2024distillm} that is minimizer of a weighted sum of $D_{\mathrm{KL}}$, and $r_{\theta}^{(1,\lambda)}$ is $e$-mixture~\citep{shing2025taid} that is minimizer of a weighted sum of $D_{\mathrm{RKL}}$.
-Furthermore, adjusting $r_{\theta}^{(\alpha,\lambda)}$ provides several new assistant distributions that were not previously used in KD literature, as depicted in Figure~\ref{fig: alpha family}.
+Due to the generalized $f_\alpha$-mean, the existing assistant distributions are recoverable as special instances of $r_\theta^{(\alpha,\lambda)}$: $r_{\theta}^{(-1,\lambda)}$ is $m$-mixture~\citep{agarwal2024policy,ko2024distillm} that is minimizer of a weighted sum of $D_{\text{KL}}$, and $r_{\theta}^{(1,\lambda)}$ is $e$-mixture~\citep{shing2025taid} that is minimizer of a weighted sum of $D_{\text{RKL}}$.
+Furthermore, $r_{\theta}^{(\alpha,\lambda)}$ provides several new assistant distributions that were not previously used in KD literature, as depicted in Figure~\ref{fig: alpha family}.